PriceHiller/MFC_Bot/readme.md

 ### Logging

-All logging environment variables are peceded by `log_`
+All logging environment variables are preceded by `log_`

 | Variable Name   | Example Value                           | Description
 | :---            | :---                                    | :---